Monday, May 7, 2012

 Hero

 Clay.
-Long time ago he was George Clayton, today he is just Clay.
-He’s a right hand and troubleshooter of Ed Ganolese “crime czar” (in the tabloids) with a finger in the pie.
+A long time ago, he was George Clayton; today, he is just Clay.
+He’s the right-hand and troubleshooter of Ed Ganolese, the “crime czar” (in the tabloids) with a finger in the pie.
 Any pie.
-For cops he is “penny-ante crook with half an education, half a conscience, and half a mind
+To the cops, he is “penny-ante crook with half an education, half a conscience, and half a mind

 Location